Service Overview

 The scope below is the field-level definition of tenant improvement buildouts on a Oklahoma City project.
 Each item is treated as an owned activity with a lead, an inspection, and a turnover expectation, not a generic line on the bid form.

-• Code upgrades, life-safety testing, and occupancy support
+- Code compliance updates, ADA accessibility improvements, life-safety testing, and occupancy support

 Delivery Process